Title: Assistant Professor

 Office: Folk Hall 173

-Gediminas Gasparavičius specializes in late modern and contemporary art.
-His research focuses on collective and participatory art forms in Eastern Europe during the late socialist and early postsocialist periods.
-His doctoral dissertation examined new forms of political art in the work of the Slovenian multidisciplinary collective Neue Slowenische Kunst (or NSK), which in 1992 established NSK State in Time, a conceptual entity that issues passports, opens “embassies,” and subversively mimics other functions of the state.
-He is currently working on several publications that address the intersection of art and politics in work of NSK and other Eastern European collectives.
-Together with his colleagues from NSK-NY Organizing Committee, he recently co-organized and presented at NSK Rendez-Vous New York (Momenta Art, Brooklyn NY, 2011) and IRWIN-NSK Passport Office – New York (MoMA, New York, 2012).
+Dr. Gasparavičius specializes in late modern and contemporary art.
+His research focuses on collective and participatory art in Eastern Europe in late socialism and early postsocialism.
+His doctoral dissertation examined the work of the Slovenian multidisciplinary collective Neue Slowenische Kunst (or NSK), which in 1992 established NSK State in Time.
+NSK State is a conceptual entity that issues passports, opens “embassies,” and subversively mimics other functions of the state.
+Together with his colleagues from NSK-NY Organizing Committee, he co-organized and presented at IRWIN-NSK Passport Office – New York (Museum of Modern Art, New York, 2012).
+In Fall 2014 he curated the exhibition IRWIN: NSK State in Time at Emily Davis Gallery at Myers School of Art.

 Ph.D. – State University of New York at Stony Brook, 2011